 Crop rotation is one of the most fundamental best management practices we know of in crop farming.
 Planting the same vegetable crops in the same place year after year reduces soil quality and builds pest populations.
 Having a good crop rotation is key to farm sustainability.
 But a good crop rotation doesn't happen on its own, and it certainly doesn't happen on the fly during the busy planting season.
 A good crop rotation starts with a solid plan.

 Penn State Extension's new video, "Where Do I Put My Crops" outlines the basic steps you can take to plan a vegetable crop rotation that fits your own farm.
 Learn how you can setting goals, create a farm map, generate crop lists, plan rotational groups, and link rotational maps to other recordkeeping tools through this short video.

-This video is based on a previous publication: DuPont, T., Where Do I Put My Crops?
-Planning a Crop Rotation from the Start.
+This video is based on a previous article: DuPont, T., Start Farming: Planning a Crop Rotation.
 Penn State Extension, 2012.